zachetienne/nrpytutorial/UnitTesting/README.md

 #### run_test basic:
 `run_test` is the culmination of all the functions outlined below.
-It does all the heavy lifting in calculating values, comparing them to trusted values, throwing errors if necessary, printing the desired output, etc. `run_test` takes in `self`, which simply allows it to use the assert functions of `unittest`, `mod_dict`, which is the user-created module dictionary containing the modules they're testing, the necessary functions to run for each module, and the globals to evaluate and compare for each module, and `locs` (almost always a simple call to the built-in function `locals`), which allows the current local variables to be passed into `run_test`.
+It does all the heavy lifting in calculating values, comparing them to trusted values, throwing errors if necessary, printing the desired output, etc. `run_test` takes in the following:

+`self`, which simply allows it to use the `assert` functions of `unittest`

+`mod_dict`, which is the user-created module dictionary containing the modules they're testing, the necessary functions to run for each module, and the globals to evaluate and compare for each module

+`trusted_values_dict`, which is the dictionary of trusted values as definied in the `trusted_values_dict` file in your module

+`locs` (almost always a simple call to the built-in function `locals`), which allows the current local variables to be passed into `run_test`.

 At the most basic level, an understanding of exactly what `run_test` does isn't necessary to start creating your own tests, and as such a simple usage tutorial will be given here, while a more in-depth tutorial will be given